Parliament passes Citizenship Bill; Shah says Indian Muslims have nothing to fear; Sonia terms it 'dark day'

 "No provision in citizenship bill touches citizenship of Muslims," he said.
 "Indian Muslims are citizens of the country and will remain so....
 Citizenship bill is not to snatch anyone's Indian citizenship.
 Muslims have no need to fear or worry," he said.

 Earlier, Rajya Sabha rejected a motion to send the bill to a select committee of the House with 124 members voting against it as compared to 99 in its favour.
 The House also rejected several amendments moved by opposition members to the bill, mostly by voice vote.
-The Bill will now go to the President for his assent.
+The Bill was passed by the Lok Sabha on Monday and will now go to the President for his assent.

 This was the second attempt by the Modi government to amend the citizenship law.
 In January, the legislation was passed in the lower house but lapsed with the 15th Lok Sabha as it was not brought in Rajya Sabha where the ruling alliance lacked the numbers.
 The Opposition tore into the government during the debate with leaders of Congress, NCP, DMK, BSP, RJD, JDS, AAP, MDMK, TRS, IUML and SDP opposing the bill.